Geology

 PropertyTypeDescription

-Only Create GridBooleanForces the module to exit after gridding is complete with no interpolation done.
+Only Create GridBooleanForces the module to exit after the gridding is complete with no interpolation done.

 Grid CoordinatesRange 3DAllows the user to define the coordinate domain within the data set in which kriging will be completed.